Hardangervidda på langs 11@Jørgen Brøto Torland

 Equipment list

 This list is intended as a guideline, so that we have what we need regardless of the weather we get on the trip.
-Remember that you can also get used hiking equipment that works perfectly.
+Remember that you can also get used outdoor equipment that works perfectly.
 Get in touch if you have any questions.
-TIP: We recommend that you have the most important hiking equipment in your hand luggage, for example hiking boots and gore-tex jacket/trousers.
+TIP: We recommend that you have the most important equipment in your hand luggage, for example hiking boots and gore-tex jacket/trousers.

 Obligatory